C4ptainCrunch/thesis/source/index.rst

+In this section, we introduce the game-theoretic notions that are needed to understand the algorithms of Section XX.
+After introducing each notion, we apply it to Awale.
-The notation and most conventions used in this section are taken from :cite:`MaschlerSolanZamir2013`.
+The notation and most conventions used for game-theoretic concepts are taken from :cite:`MaschlerSolanZamir2013`.

 Basic game theoretic concepts
 ----------------------------